 However, these data mask the diversity of smallholder farmers’ income patterns.
 The study found farmers who earned large sums frequently, while others had large and inconsistent windfalls.
 Lower-income farmers also had diverse patterns, with some earning small sums on a frequent basis while others went weeks between earning income.

-Figure 2: Farmers with Differing Income Patternsgraph2
+Figure 2: Farmers with Differing Income Patterns

 MFO developed a simple market segmentation framework to understand the role of income patterns in financial service design better.
 The framework comprises two dimensions: average weekly income and week-to-week income variation as measured by the COV.
 We divided respondents into high- or low-income groups at the median of average weekly income and high- or low-variation groups at the median of the COV.